-As outlined in Section 4.9Error!
-Reference source not found., both WIKAs and VPAs will require the proponent to provide security to Council.
+As outlined in Section 4.9, both WIKAs and VPAs will require the proponent to provide security to Council.

-4.6 WORKS SPECIFICATION
+4.6.
+WORKS SPECIFICATION

 The specifications for all works including civil engineering, public domain and social infrastructure items such as parks and community buildings will be determined in consultation with the following Council staff representatives: